jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (ii) subject to clause 10, on the basis of the tax value of the vehicle to the person: for a quarter, 9% of the tax value, and for a tax year or income year, 36% of the tax value:
 (b) if the vehicle is leased or rented by the person from another person, whether they are associated or not,— (i) on the basis of the cost price of the vehicle to its owner at the time the benefit is provided to the employee: for a quarter, 5% of the cost price, and for a tax year or income year, 20% of the cost price:
-  (ii) subject to clause 10, on the basis of the tax value of the vehicle to its owner at the time the benefit is provided to the employee: for a quarter, 9% of the tax value, and for a tax year or income year, 36% of the tax value.
+  (ii) subject to clause 10, on the basis of the tax value of the vehicle to its owner at the time the benefit is provided to the employee: for a quarter, 9% of the tax value, and for a tax year or income year, 36% of the tax value:
+(c) if expenditure on the vehicle has been allowed as a deduction for a new investment asset under section DI 5, subject to clause 10, the basis of the tax value of the vehicle to the person: for a quarter, 10.35% of the tax value, and for a tax year or income year, 41.4% of the tax value.

 ### 2
 If a motor vehicle to which this schedule applies is 1 of a number of motor vehicles, each of which is available for private use as described in clause 1, the value of the benefit is determined as follows: